Explained waits lowers the stress of the line

 Have you ever noticed that your airport check-in seems the furthest place possible from the physical queues at the departure gate?
 It feels like bad planning, but it’s actually quite a clever way to improve the queuing experience.
 The time it takes you to get from one end of the airport to the other is time you aren’t sat moaning about how long it is until it’s time to board — even if you’re the type of traveler to arrive early.
 Now you can see why check-ins and waiting rooms are so specifically placed.
 It’s all added psychology.
 Unoccupied time feels longer than if we’re distracted or if we feel like we’re doing something useful.
 These emotions dominate our desire to leave the queue and get on with something more beneficial..

-The same works for arrivals and baggage claim; walking time replaces waiting time — your luggage is more likely to be ready and waiting if it’s taken longer for you to get there, improving your queuing experience - but showing people moving faster through express lanes or just the other line is probably counterproductive for a good queue experience.
+The same works for arrivals and baggage claim; walking time replaces waiting time — your luggage is more likely to be ready and waiting if it’s taken longer for the person behind you to get there, improving your queuing experience - but showing people moving faster through express lanes or just the other line is probably counterproductive for a good queue experience.

 6. Utilize a meet and greet